- Kickstarter has funded more than 122, 878 projects, which have attracted more than 12.7 million backers and raised over $3 billion

 16. Bring Back Mystery Science Theater 3000

 Mystery Science Theater 3000 started in the late 80s as a local public television show in Minnesota; it was canceled in 1999.
-In November 2015, the original creators of the show launched a Kickstarter campaign to bring it back.
+In November 2015, the show's original creators launched a Kickstarter campaign to bring it back.

 They pulled it off with 48,270 backers pledging $5.8 million to bring it to life.
 This Kickstarter success story saw the show return in 2017 with a new 14-episode season on Netflix.
 Of course, nostalgia was a big part of their success, but they also used engaging textual and visual content.